 Have the greatest possible impact for students at UNT by providing educational opportunities related to environmental sustainability.

 Put your green idea into action

 Submit your Expression of Interest outlining your idea.

-Meet with the Sustainability Coordinator to discuss your green idea and download your proposal form.
+Meet with the Sustainability Coordinator to discuss your green idea and receive your proposal template.

 Present your green idea to the student-led WMGF Committee.

 The We Mean Green Fund Committee

 The We Mean Green Fund (WMGF) Committee is a student-majority committee comprised of 10 students and 3 faculty or staff members.
 The Committee has the large responsibility of evaluating proposals for sustainability projects that are received from the UNT community, and recommending funding of approved projects from the We Mean Green Fund.